inmotion-health/ctrlability/research/absolute_mousectrl/README.md

 - [ ] we need to stabilize the nose tip while mouth is being opened
 - [ ] we need to be aware of the distance of the user to the camera since our rectangle is fixed

+-> Alternatively, we should use smaller gestures for triggering clicks.

 ## Acknowledgements

 - [MediaPipe Demos by Rasmus Jones](https://github.com/Rassibassi/mediapipeDemos/)